zombor/Auto-Modeler-Demo/README.markdown

-# Auto-Modeler-Demo
+# Kohana Demo App

-This is a demo app to show how to use AutoModeler v5.
+This is a demo app to show how to use various Kohana techniques I use.

+## Tech used

+ - AutoModeler v5
+ - Kostache
+ - Kohana 3.2

+## Things to do

+ - Kostache layouts
+ - Kostache recursing menus
+ - DCI

 ## Specs